iden3/circom/mkdocs/docs/getting-started/compilation-options.md

 Only one of these flags/options must be used during the compilation.

 ##### Other flags and options
 * Option ```-p, --prime <prime>``` allows the user indicate which prime must be used during the compilation.
-Currently, it admits six different primes: bn128, bls12381, goldilock, grumpkin, secq256r1, pallas, vesta and bls12-377.
+Currently, it admits six different primes: bn128, bls12377, bls12381, goldilocks, grumpkin, pallas, secq256r1 and vesta.
 If not indicated, the default prime is bn128.

 * Option ```-l <link_libraries>``` adds the provided directory in ```<link_libraries>```to the library search path.
 It is possible to add as much ```-l <link_libraries>``` as needed, but only one directory per option.